Looking for calm, concrete advice to help your agency during COVID-19 and beyond?

 Advice by Topic: Handling COVID-19 at Your Agency

 - COVID-19 in general: See my top 10 tips for agencies, watch the recording of my COVID-19 Q&A call, and see my interview at Charging the Agency Frontier.

 - Collecting payments from clients: Read about “active escalation” on Accounts Receivable, get my training on agency collections, and check out all my articles on Collections.

 - Handling sales and selling right now: Lead with value and empathy, read my specific advice about sales during the pandemic, and then see my top 37 sales tips.

 - What to do in your self-marketing: See where to focus in self-marketing (in general), how to reboot your content marketing, and what to do if your referral network has dried up.

-- Finances, and preparing for recession: See how to prepare your agency for recession, create your three strategic cost-cutting tiers, and reset your annual revenue plan, and [re-]read my free layoff guide for agencies.
+- Finances, and preparing for recession: See how to prepare your agency for recession, create your three strategic cost-cutting tiers, reset your annual revenue plan, and [re-]read my free layoff guide for agencies.